Last updated March 2026

 · Induction to be aided by structured exposure to kit, skills, and scenarios

-· Candidates to be paired up for self-directed familiarisation and practice
+· Candidates to be paired up/work as a group for self-directed familiarisation and practice

 · Structured work through the Casualty Care Revision in Mountain Rescue Book & all Cas Care sections of the Training Website